ocaml/RFCs/rfcs/primitive_aliases.md

 ## Motivation

-It's often useful to simply re-bind a value (e.g. with a different name), but there is currently no way to do re-bind a _primitive_ without wrapping it in an OCaml value and destroying any additional information.
+It's often useful to simply re-bind a value (e.g. with a different name), but there is currently no way to re-bind a _primitive_ without wrapping it in an OCaml value and destroying any additional information.
 Consider a module such as:

 ```ocaml